satellite-image-deep-learning/techniques/README.md

 * For more comprehensive definitions checkout [Object-Detection-Metrics](https://github.com/rafaelpadilla/Object-Detection-Metrics)

 # Datasets
 This section contains a short list of datasets relevant to deep learning, particularly those which come up regularly in the literature.
-For a more comprehensive list of datasets checkout [awesome-satellite-imagery-datasets](https://github.com/chrieke/awesome-satellite-imagery-datasets) & [Awesome_Satellite_Benchmark_Datasets](https://github.com/Seyed-Ali-Ahmadi/Awesome_Satellite_Benchmark_Datasets) and review the [long list of satellite missions with example imagery](https://www.satimagingcorp.com/satellite-sensors/).
+For a more comprehensive list of datasets checkout the [Earth Observation Database](https://eod-grss-ieee.com/), [awesome-satellite-imagery-datasets](https://github.com/chrieke/awesome-satellite-imagery-datasets), [Awesome_Satellite_Benchmark_Datasets](https://github.com/Seyed-Ali-Ahmadi/Awesome_Satellite_Benchmark_Datasets) and review the [long list of satellite missions with example imagery](https://www.satimagingcorp.com/satellite-sensors/).
 If you want datasets ready to train in deep learning frameworks checkout the [datasets in torchgeo](https://torchgeo.readthedocs.io/en/latest/api/datasets.html)

 **Warning** satellite image files can be LARGE, even a small data set may comprise 50 GB of imagery